iam-msr/react-course-management/README.md

 **Logout**
  - The user can log out using the Logout button in the navigation bar, which will redirect them back to the login screen.

-- Additionally, the application uses Angular in-memory-web-api to simulate a data server.
-The in-memory-data.service.ts file contains the mock data for user authentication and organization details.
-- And, refreshing the page during the authentication process is not recommended, as it can lead to the loss of session data.
-To ensure that your session data is preserved and you can navigate smoothly between steps, use the provided buttons instead of refreshing the page or going back manually.
-This way, you can move back and forth through the authentication steps without losing any information.
-- If you signed up successfully, you will be redirected to the login page.
-You can use the same credentials to login in the same session.
-- The application is designed to be responsive and can be viewed on different screen sizes.

 **Mock Data:**
  - **Courses**: The list of courses, instructors, and details is stored in ``/src/mocks/data/courses.js``.
  - **Students**: Student profiles, including enrollment information and course progress, are stored in ``/src/mocks/data/students.js``.